 When you finally take a decision to fly into Kigali but track Gorillas in Bwindi or Mgahinga parks, you will be lucky to have visited two countries at the same shortest time.

-Getting a Gorilla permit is easier through your safari operator because even, they are not sold to individuals.
+Getting a Gorilla permit is easier through your safari operator, because even they are not sold to individuals.
 It is only a licensed tour operator, such as us – Jungle Escape Africa that can secure the permit on your behalf.
 Check here for further guidance on the Gorilla permit cost and booking.

-The best time to leave Rwanda for Uganda on a Gorilla trekking trip
+The best time to leave Rwanda for Uganda

 When planning to leave Kigali for any Gorilla trekking destination in Uganda, consider to set off any time from morning up to 3.PM (latest), especially when your tracking points are in the further sectors of Buhoma or Ruhija.
 Since they involve longer drives through the forest, it might be risky to drive when it gets darker (at night).
-Sometimes at night, elephants come out of the forest to rest in the middle of the roads hence blocking all movements until morning when they disperse back to the forest, but this rarely happens.
+Sometimes at night, elephants come out of the forest to rest in the middle of the roads hence blocking all movements until morning when they disperse back to the forest, although this rarely happens.
 Another incidence could be for a big tree which can fall and block the road and it could be far from the park staff to reach and clear it at that late hour.
-Although rare, also bear in mind the possibility of some delay at the border.
+Though rare, also bear in mind the possibility of some delay at the border.

 Rwanda – Uganda border crossing